 The new charging regulations outlined

-According to the National Grid who manage the electricity transmission network, there’s plenty of capacity to meet the future electricity demand – but not if everyone charges at the same time.
-That’s the what the new smart charge point regulations are aiming to solve.
-Along with some provisions around cyber security and the protection of customer data, the smart charge point regulations introduce three new requirements:
+According to the National Grid, who manage the electricity transmission network, there is plenty of capacity to meet the future electricity demand – but not if everyone charges at the same time.
+That is what the new smart charge point regulations are aiming to solve.
+Along with some provisions around cybersecurity and the protection of customer data, the smart charge point regulations introduce three new requirements:

 - Default off-peak charging